seth300301/naive-bayes-yoga-poses/README.md

 All functions should be run right from the notebook file in order from top to bottom.
 The functions can be extended to other training and testing sets.

 ## Notes
-- for Q2, we plotted graphs of the specific 5 attributes: wristR, kneeL, elbowL, head, kneeR to show some of the cases.
+- For Q2, we plotted graphs of the specific 5 attributes: wristR, kneeL, elbowL, head, kneeR to show some of the cases.
-- for Q3 we chose 10 as our arbitrary kernel value.
+- For Q3 we chose 10 as our arbitrary kernel value.
-- for Q4, we used random partitions to split the training dataset, so you may not get exactly the same results as us but perhaps similar.
+- For Q4, we used random partitions to split the training dataset, so you may not get exactly the same results as us but perhaps similar.